MatthewReid854/reliability/docs/Sample size required for no failures.rst

 .. code:: python

     from reliability.Reliability_testing import sample_size_no_failures
-    result = sample_size_no_failures(reliability=0.999)
+    sample_size_no_failures(reliability=0.999)
-    print(result)

     '''
-    2995
+    Results from sample_size_no_failures:
+    To achieve the desired reliability of 0.999 with a 95% lower confidence bound, the required sample size to test is 2995 items.

+    This result is based on a specified weibull shape parameter of 1 and an equivalent test duration of 1 lifetime.
+    If there are any failures during this test, then the desired lower confidence bound will not be achieved.
+    If this occurs, use the function Reliability_testing.one_sample_proportion to determine the lower and upper bounds on reliability.
     '''

 Based on this result, we need to test 2995 items from the batch and not have a single failure in order to be 95% confident that the reliability of the batch meets or exceeds 99.9%.
-If we tested for more on/off cycles (lets say 3 million which is 3 lifetimes), then the number of successful results would only need to be 999.
-In this way, we can design our qualification test based on the desired reliability, CI, and lifetimes that are tested to.
+If we tested each LED for more on/off cycles (lets say 3 million which is 3 lifetimes), then the number of successful results would only need to be 999.
+In this way, we can design our qualification test based on the desired reliability, confidence interval, and number of lifetimes that are tested to.

 In the event that we suffer a single failure during this test, then we will need to adjust the testing method, either by finishing the testing and calculating the lower bound on reliability using the `one_sample_proportion <https://reliability.readthedocs.io/en/latest/One%20sample%20proportion.html>`_ test, or by using a `sequential_sampling_chart <https://reliability.readthedocs.io/en/latest/Sequential%20sampling%20chart.html>`_.